 Fellowships generally occur over the course of a single academic year.
 Depending on the scope and nature of a given project, fellowships may be renewable for one additional year.

-During the fellowship period, Reinert Center Fellows:
+During the fellowship year, a Reinert Center Faculty Fellow will:

 Projects will focus on a specific topic related to pedagogical strategies, course design, and/or research on teaching and learning, and will result in a tangible faculty development opportunity for other SLU educators (from a range of disciplines).
 Projects should enhance the faculty fellows' knowledge and expertise on a particular teaching topic and should enhance/supplement Reinert Center programs and resources.